 Dr. Haasis is a board-certified, fellowship-trained doctor specializing in pain management.
 He has the skills and experience needed to treat patients using stem cells.
 Dr. Haasis is thrilled to bring pain relief to patients who never thought living pain-free was a possibility.
 Start your journey to relieving joint pain without surgery by scheduling a consultation with Dr. Haasis today.

 What is the Procedure for Stem Cell Therapy?

-The stem cell therapy procedure is relatively simple and can be completed in a single office visit.
-After administering local anesthesia to ensure your comfort, he will harvest either adipose tissue or bone marrow to extract the stem cells from.
+The stem cell therapy procedure is relatively simple.
+Dr. Haasis thoroughly screens and verifies his donor cells from a trusted source so that he can pass the peace of mind on to you.
 The harvested tissue is then placed in a centrifuge to form a concentrated serum of stem cells.
 Dr. Haasis will then inject the serum into the joints requiring treatment.

 You will most likely need around 24 hours to take it easy, but you will still be able to work and do most of your regular activities.
 Most patients experience some degree of soreness and swelling in the treated joint for the first few days after the procedure.
 This is normal and will resolve on its own.
 You can ice the area to help reduce any discomfort.

 You will be given specific instructions on how to care for your joint after the procedure.
 It is important to follow these instructions carefully in order to ensure a successful outcome.